 What is it that causes buildings in Ghana to collapse?
 Why has there been a rampant rash of building and project demolitions in Ghana in recent months?
 What building regulations have been adopted in Ghana to prevent future demolitions and collapses?
 The answers to these questions can be found in the following list.
-However, if a person truly wishes to understand building regulations in Ghana, he/she should work with certified architects and engineers in Ghana who understand the system and can design a house plan that qualifies for a permit and meets all requirements.
+However, if a you truly wish to understand building regulations in Ghana, you should work with certified architects and engineers in Ghana who understand the system and can design a house plan that qualifies for a permit and meets all requirements.

-Building Regulations in GhanaThe goal of building regulations in Ghana is to establish a common set of baseline requirements for all structures erected in Ghana, enforce these regulations, and educate building contractors on building the safest buildings possible.
-The national building regulations of Ghana focus on the following:
+Building Regulations in GhanaThe goal of building regulators in Ghana is to establish a common set of baseline requirements for all structures erected in Ghana, enforce the regulations, and educate building contractors on building the safest buildings possible.
+The building regulators of Ghana focus on the following:

 - A builder must first apply for the proper development permits with the regulating body.